 Wish your new student would develop a love for math?
 Play this fun number competition to help!
-Players toss pompoms into an empty ice tray with numbers in each compartment, then identify the numbers their pompoms landed on.
+Players toss pompoms into an empty ice tray with numbers in each compartment, then identify the number of the compartments their pompoms landed in.
 It's a fun way for your child to learn numbers, how to count, and perhaps even get a head start on addition!

 What You Do: